btbtc25116arpita-dotcom/Samadhan-Setu/README.md

 * Domain expertise
 * Implementation assistance

-This enables projects developed through academic collaboration to receive practical resources required for implementation.
+This creates a pathway for academically developed solutions to receive practical resources for implementation.

 ---

 ## Jharkhand Focus

-Samadhan Setu is designed with the requirements and local context of Jharkhand in mind.
+Samadhan Setu is designed around the local context and requirements of Jharkhand.

 The platform can support challenges across areas including: